khslam72/khslam72.github.io/_posts/2025-10-07-jennie-like-jennie-mv-explained.md

 ---

 <p>
-<em>Seven years after "SOLO," JENNIE returns not just as an artist, but as a founder, a creative director, and an unapologetic force. "like JENNIE" isn't a plea for validation; it's a commanding statement of self-worth, meticulously crafted to announce the arrival of a new era.
-This isn't just JENNIE from BLACKPINK.
-This is JENNIE, the CEO of OA, and she's here to set the standard.</em>
+<em>Seven years.
+That's how long we waited for this moment.
+And honestly?
+JENNIE didn't just come back—she arrived. "like JENNIE" isn't her asking for your approval; it's her telling you she never needed it in the first place.
+This is JENNIE the CEO, the creative director, the woman who looked at the entire industry and said, "I'll do it myself."
+And she did.</em>
 </p>

 ---